 Many seniors do not have well-established hobbies or plans for their post-work life and they worry they will become bored and spend all their time sedentary.
 They may not be able to imagine how they will use the time their job filled for most of their lives, which is a special concern for those who have had successful and fulfilling careers.

 Seniors who need regular companionship or help around the house after retirement can benefit from having a professional caregiver.
 If your loved one needs daily exercise, mental stimulation, or emotional support, turn to Home Care Assistance.
 Our caregivers are available 24/7 to provide services such as these and help with a variety of other daily tasks.
 We also offer specialised Parkinson’s, stroke, and Alzheimer’s care North Coast families trust.
-For more information on our aged care services, call one of our Care Managers at 1300 LIVE-IN or (02) 6646 3527 to schedule a complimentary consultation.
+For more information on our aged care services, call one of our Care Managers at (02) 6646 3527 to schedule a complimentary consultation.